 As a computer network technician, your job is to keep a business’s or organization’s IT running smoothly and securely.
 You’ll be the one who ensures all computers, servers, and other devices are networked effectively.
 When new hardware or software needs to be installed, you’ll be the one who makes sure it’s done right.
 And if something isn’t working, you’ll be the detective who figures it out and fixes it.

-This two-year program combines theory with hands-on projects and was developed based on needs identified by our industry advisory board and national standards.
+This program combines theory with hands-on projects and was developed based on needs identified by our industry advisory board and national standards.
 Rest assured, when you graduate, you’ll have the skills employers are looking for.

 It will also prepare you to write your tests to obtain the following certifications: